Patrick Blair (rugby union): Biography

 After earning a first-class degree at Cambridge, Blair joined the Egyptian Civil Service's Finance Department.
 After World War I began, he returned to Cambridge for military training.
 He was commissioned into the Rifle Brigade in March 1915.
 Four months later, he was killed by a shell in Boezinge, Flanders.
 He is buried in the Talana Farm Cemetery.

+Patrick is listed among the memorial to the 133 rugby players lost in the Great War at Fromelles in the north of France.